carlba/udemy-react/DOCS.md

 * isRequired can be chained to a type to indicate that the prop is mandatory

+### Toggling Elements

+* Toggling elements in React can be done by maintaining a state representing the button and binding the standard HTML property `disabled` to it.

+<iframe height=500px src="https://stackblitz.com/edit/carlba-js-react-template-disable-button?embed=1&file=src/App.js"></iframe>

 ### Higher Order Components

 * Adjacent DOM elements can be rendered in a React component by wrapping them in the `React.Fragment` HOC provided by React, like so: